 St Lucia is a Caribbean island famous for its beaches, carnivals, and vibrant culture.
 When it comes to the best time to visit St Lucia, there is no right or wrong, it just depends on what you want!
 There’s plenty of nature to explore here, a plethora of awesome dive sites, and some cool resorts where you can spend your days lazing around.

-The best time to visit St Lucia can be tricky to work out, however, as they’ve got wet and dry seasons going on – which is why we put together this guide.
+The best time to visit St Lucia can be tricky to work out, however, as they’ve got wet and dry seasons going on – which is why we put together St Lucia weather guide.
 We even threw in a list of the best St Lucia festivals, too!